redtreeh/bug-free-invention/index.md

 ---
-title: Welcome to my blog
+A novice to the machine: Welcome to my blog
 ---